-- AB 40 (Lorena Gonzalez) was amended on 4/6/21, relating to slate mailer disclosures. - AB 871 (Kiley) was amended on 4/8/21, relating to contribution prohibitions for electrical and gas corporations. - AB 1379 (Eduardo Garcia) was amended on 4/12/21, relating to targeted political advertising. - AB 1524 (O'Donnell), previously a nonsubstantive intent bill relating to conflicts of interest, was amended on 3/25/21, relating to elected officials. - SB 459 (Allen) was amended on 4/12/21, relating to lobbyist reports and advertisements.
+- AB 1379 (Eduardo Garcia), was amended on 3/22/21, relating to targeted political advertising. - AB 1524 (O'Donnell), previously a nonsubstantive intent bill relating to conflicts of interest, was amended on 3/25/21, relating to elected officials.

 Status and Summaries